|Yungneung / Geolleung Royal Tomb (a.k.a, Yunggeolleung) [UNESCO World Heritage] (화성 융릉과 건릉 [유네스코 세계문화유산])|

 [Hourly / Lunch / Day Pass]

-Lunch Pass: Valid for 3 months (10 times)
+Lunch Pass: Valid for 3 months (a total of 10 times)

 |Facilities for the Handicapped|